Dirtyloop/earthdefender/README.md

 ### About

-Your mission, Lieutrnant, is to save the Earth from invaders from other planets.
+Your mission, Lieutenant, is to save the Earth from invaders from other planets.
 Good luck!

 * Shoot - LMB or Space Bar
 * Move - z and c